The Decision Concentration Trap

 As you run through this cycle over and over, you get both sharper and faster.
 Not sharper and faster by percentages, but by orders of magnitude.
 If you are also great at delegating clear tasks to others and relentless with follow-up, you can deliver incredible results.

-Think about that superintendent who can walk a project in 90 minutes and come up with an 8-page detailed punch list along with seeing a schedule constraint four weeks out then layout out precise action plan to solve it while driving to the next site.
+Think about that superintendent who can walk a project in 90 minutes, generate an 8-page punch list, spot a schedule constraint four weeks before it becomes a problem, and lay out a precise action plan while driving to the next site.

 That is the foundation for scaling.